Projects per year

 Supervision interests

-Briony is currently supervising students across the field of health in preconception and pregnancy (HIPP), with a focus on weight stigma, lifestyle, behaviour change, and psychosocial wellbeing.
+Briony is currently supervising students across the field of health in preconception and pregnancy (HIPP), with a focus on weight stigma, behaviour change, and psychosocial wellbeing.

 Expertise related to UN Sustainable Development Goals